-One of NSW’s most luxurious stays quietly reopened earlier this year.
-Megan Arkinstall slips in for a blissful weekend retreat.
+It’s one of NSW’s most luxurious stays and Megan Arkinstall slips in for a blissful weekend retreat.

 From the moment you step out of your car (which is parked for you; luggage also taken care of), a sense of relaxation descends.
 Staff greet you with a glass of Pol Roger as you’re ushered into the main house to the library and lounge.